hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 author: Guoping Jia
 authorimage: /img/guoping.png
 tags:
-  - hpe-greenlake, kubernetes, application performance monitoring, Apache SkyWalking
+  - hpe-greenlake, hpe-greenlake-for-private-cloud-enterprise, Kubernetes, application performance monitoring, Apache SkyWalking
 ---
 ## Introduction

 [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html) delivers a modern private cloud to support your app workloads with bare metal, containers, and virtual machines (VMs) running in any combination across your edges, colocations, and data centers.
 It combines self-service resource access for developers with consumption and performance transparency for IT.
 Within this modern application environment, having a robust application performance monitoring (APM) tool is becoming essential.
 It can help IT professionals to ensure that deployed applications meet the performance, reliability and valuable user experience required by developers, partners and customers.

-In [the first blog post](https://developer.hpe.com/blog/get-started-with-application-performance-monitoring-tools-overview/), we walked through some of the best APM tools, described their key features and discussed in details their strengths and weaknesses.
+In [the first blog post](https://developer.hpe.com/blog/get-started-with-application-performance-monitoring-tools-overview/), I walked through some of the best APM tools, and I described their key features and discussed in details their strengths and weaknesses.

-In this blog post, we will start choosing one APM tool,  *Apache SkyWalking*, and describe the detailed process how to set it up in HPE GreenLake for Private Cloud Enterprise for monitoring and alerting customer applications.
+In this blog post, I will start choosing one APM tool,  *Apache SkyWalking*, and describe the detailed process how to set it up in HPE GreenLake for Private Cloud Enterprise for monitoring and alerting customer applications.

 ## Apache SkyWalking